dizz/usenix-hostcloud13-fluidcloud/fluidcloud.md

 # Architecture

-Core to realising FluidCloud are the following components shown in the proposed logical architecture.
+Core to realizing FluidCloud are the following components shown in the proposed logical architecture.

 ![Conceptual Architecture][]